Everything to Know About the ABIM Longitudinal Knowledge Assessment (LKA)

 What can I do to prepare for the LKA?

-Even though it’s spaced over many years, the LKA is still an important assessment.
+Even though it’s spaced over years, the LKA is still an important assessment.
 The material on the LKA is drawn from the same content outline used for the traditional MOC, so you will not have to change how or what you would otherwise study.

 The questions are intended to reflect standard clinical practice, so depending on the context in which you practice, you may need more or less preparation.
 For some, their day-to-day experience may be enough, while others may need to dedicate time to study.